-“With over 2.5m Qurbani being performed every year by the Muslim community here in the UK, the UK lamb carcassunable assure the Muslim community of genuine Qurbani, with over 90% being sent overseas.
+“With over 2.5m Qurbani being performed every year by the Muslim community here in the UK, the UK unable assure the Muslim community of genuine Qurbani, with over 90% being sent overseas.
 This is denying the British farming community the revenue from Qurbani,” said Naved Syed.
 “Also another problem is that the Qurbani that are performed here in UK are not genuine as about 50% of the Qurbani that are performed here are not Shariah compliant.”

 “Qurbani is celebrated each year by the thousands of Muslims in the UK and with each Qurbani performed on behalf of a Muslim, they will receive a reward from God”, explained Syed.
 It is also a time of year when the Muslim community raises money for charities.
 “The Prophet Muhammed (PBUH) was asked: ‘What is Qurbani?’
 He answered: ‘It is the Sunnah (way of life) of your father, Ibrahim (Abraham).
 For every hair of the Qurbani you receive a reward from Allah (SWT)’.”